-Minor: 15-18 semester ho ours of c oursework

-Concentration: 24-27 semester ho ours of c coursework

-Major: 30-68 semester ho ours of c oursework
+Minor: 15-18 semester hours of coursework Concentration: 24-27 semester hours of coursework 30-68 semester hours of coursework Major:

 The term "major" refers to a chosen primary field of study within a baccalaureate degree; the term "minor" refers to a chosen secondary field of study within a baccalaureate degree.
 As previously summarized, LMU offers a large variety of major and minor programs.
 For details of those programs, see Undergraduate Academic Programs and Course Descriptions.